himmAllRight/himmAllRight-source/content/post/sql-intro.md

 1 row in set (0.00 sec)
 ```

-To get a total, use the `SUM` function:
+To get a total of a column's number values, use the `SUM` function:

 ``` SQL
 mysql> SELECT SUM(age) from tblUsers;